Spacerat/spacerat.github.io/_posts/2020-05-08-The-value-of-information.md

 In summary, the situations examined in this post suggest two guiding principles for valuing information.

-Firstly, **the most you should pay for information is the amount you expect to lose if your default decision is wrong.**.
+Firstly, **the most you should pay for information is the amount you expect to lose if your default decision is wrong**.
 This is because the most you'll pay for information is whatever you would pay for perfect information, and perfect information cannot cause you to change to a bad decision.

 Secondly, **strive to collect information which is not _potentially misleading_**.
 When the worst case is that information is useless, you don't have to consider the cost of switching to a bad decision, but when information can mislead you, then you must take into account the cost of being persuaded to make a bad decision.